Skip to Main Content

 • Many databases, including OneSearch@IU, allow you to filter by "Trade Publications"

-Books/Book Chapters: Many academic books will be edited by an expert or group of experts.
-Unlike a scholarly article, which will usually focus on the results of one research project, a book is likely to include an overview of research or issues related to its topic.
+Many academic books will be edited by an expert or a group of experts.
+Unlike a scholarly article, which usually focuses on the results of one research project, a book is likely to include an overview of research or issues related to its topic.

-Conference proceedings: Conference proceedings are compilations of papers, research, and information presented at conferences.
-Proceedings are sometimes peer-reviewed and are often the first publication of research that later appears in a scholarly publication.
-Proceedings are more commonly encountered (via databases and other searching) in science and engineering fields that in the arts and humanities.
+Conference proceedings are compilations of papers, research, and information presented at conferences.
+Occasionally, proceedings are peer-reviewed.
+Proceedings are more commonly encountered (via databases and other searching) in science and engineering fields than in the arts and humanities.

 • When searching OneSearch@IU, you can filter results by selecting "Conference Materials" under format.
 Many databases contain a conference proceedings/materials filter.

-Government Documents: The Government Printing Office disseminates information issued by all three branches of the government to federal depository libraries (including IU Libraries).
-Additionally, the many departments of the government publish reports, data, statistics, white papers, consumer information, transcripts of hearings, and more.
+The Government Printing Office disseminates information issued by all three branches of the government to federal depository libraries (including IU Libraries).
+Additionally, government departments publish reports, data, statistics, white papers, consumer information, transcripts of hearings, and more.
 Some of the information published by government offices is technical and scientific.

 • When searching OneSearch@IU, you can filter results by selecting "Dissertations/Theses" under format.